johntrimble/johntrimble.github.io/_drafts/arcface-margin-loss.md

 \end{bmatrix}
 $$

-By depriving the model of the ability to increase magnitudes to improve the dot product, we force it to focus on minimizing the angle between the embeddings and the class centers.
+By removing the magnitude "shortcut," the model must minimize angles to improve classification—which directly benefits cosine similarity.

-To effect this change, we need to modify our embedding network's `forward(...)` method to normalize the embeddings before passing them to the classifier:
+To normalize the embeddings, we modify our network's `forward(...)` method:

 ```python
 class EmbeddingNetwork(nn.Module):